 3. What is the best exercise for a dog lose weight strategy?

-An exercise is an important tool for any weight loss program.
-After all, if you increase energy spend, weight loss might be a result.
+An exercise is an essential tool for any weight loss program.
+After all, if you increase energy spending, weight loss might be a result.

 Yet, exercise without reducing feeding amount will not give desired results.